zTrix/webpage2html/readme.md

 The `termcolor` package is for colored log output support if you like.

-## Todo

- 1. cookie support
- 1. handle encoding other than utf8
- 1. handle css whitespace pre-wrap or pre

 # Thanks

  1. Thanks lukin.a.i who submitted patch to fix not recognised css link (rel=stylesheet) issue